Louisiana State University (LSU) Logo PNG

 What is the LSU logo?

-The LSU logo features an abbreviation.
-The abbreviated name is made in the original form in capital letters, which resemble graphic signs.
-This impression is created due to the rounded bevels of the S and U, while the L has the appearance of a clear rectangle.
-The university’s seal depicts a pelican leaning over a nest with three chicks.
-It is surrounded by a ring from the name of the university.
+The LSU logo is an acronym.
+In the original form, the abbreviated name is made in capital letters, which resemble graphic signs.
+This impression is created by the rounded bevels of the letters S and U, and the letter L has the appearance of a clear rectangle.
+The seal of the university shows a pelican leaning over a nest with three chicks.
+It is surrounded by a ring of the university’s name.

-What font does LSU use for its logo?
+What font is used in the LSU logo?

-The LSU logo uses the university’s typeface, developed in 2002.
-It is called Geaux Extended and is the basis of the modern identity of the university.
-The letters included in it are characterized by angular cuts with rounding and uneven thickness.
+The LSU logo uses a university font designed in 2002.
+It is called Geaux Extended and is the basis of the university’s modern identity.
+The letters included in it are characterized by angular cuts with roundings and irregular thickness.